 So, why did I pick it back up and keep on reading?

 - I’d promised Hilary I would and that I’d publish this post this week.
 I rarely miss a deadline, even if largely self-imposed.

 - I’ve talked with Hilary enough and read enough of her work to believe deep down that she’s the real deal.
 She’s not like those therapists who never even tried to walk a mile in shoes that looked anything like mine.
 Yes, there might be a little alphabet soup and yes there might be a tool with a catchy name, but the heart…and science…behind them is real.
 It was definitely worth a try.

-- When I lowered my defenses and read what the book actually says, I could see Hilary was on my side.
-She’s on the reader’s side whether he’s the parent or the wounded child.
-She knows how hard parenting is and that most of us don’t mean to make the many mistakes we make.
+- When I lowered my defenses and read what the book actually says, I could see Hilary is on the reader’s side whether she’s the parent or the child.
+She knows how hard life is and that most of us don’t mean to make the many mistakes we make.
 Plus she gets it.
 She gets trauma, she gets attachment, she gets pain and loss, and she genuinely wants people to feel better.

 I finished it in two more sittings.
 Granted, I am a fast reader, but really, the book wanted to be read.
-I started probing aspects of myself, my child, and our relationship.
 I tried my best to do the exercises and use the tools – there are many, which is one of the major strengths of the book.
-So many “experts” tell us therapeutic parents that we have to stay calm, centered, and connected to be effective.
-While Hilary does not specialize in therapeutic parenting, she is one of the few therapists I’ve read who actually provides concrete ways to make that calm connectedness happen.
+So many “experts” tell us that we have to stay calm, centered, and connected to be effective.
+Hilary is one of the few therapists I’ve read who actually provides concrete ways to make that calm connectedness happen.
 Some, such as grounding or mindfulness, I’d already stumbled upon myself.
 Others, like the Change Triangle, were new.
 What’s really great is there are enough that the reader can pick and choose.